The certification exam is offered three (3) times a year. Exam sittings are scheduled in January, May and September.

 If you are not a CAMRT member and have never registered for a CAMRT certification exam or a CAMRT continuing professional development course, you will need to click here to create a new account before applying to write.

-Please log in and complete the online application form.
-Completed applications and fees for certification exams must be submitted by the application deadline noted in the exam schedule chart below.
+Please log in and complete the online application form, which is due approximately 3 months before the exam.
+Completed applications and fees for certification exams must be received at CAMRT by the application deadline noted in the chart below.
+All applicable fees must accompany the application.
 Late or incomplete applications will not be processed.

 Note: CAMRT is transitioning to computer-based testing.
-Information about this transition will be published here as soon as it applies to an upcoming sitting.
+Information about this transition will be published on the website as soon as it applies to an upcoming sitting.
+The date(s) and the format of the January 2017 exam will be published here by July 31, 2016.

 All fees are in Canadian dollars (CAD) and are subject to change without notice.